[ Printer Friendly Version ] [ Report Abuse ]

 They both held each other’s gazes before Remus put his hand on his nose and pinched it in frustration.
 "Jodie, do you realise that-"

 "That he is my childhood friend and only looks at me like a friend and is probably in love with Lily Evans?
 Yes, Remus, I do," she finished, equally frustrated.
-She knew Remus would bring these points up, anyone who had a brain cell would tell her the things she already knew for a fact.
+She knew Remus would bring these points up, anyone who had a single brain cell would tell her the things she already knew for a fact.

 "Are you sure?"